New Patients

 Where Most People Begin

-• New Patient Acupuncture is the most common starting point.
+For most new patients, New Patient Acupuncture is the right starting point.
 It includes a full intake conversation and a hands-on treatment session.
 This is the best fit if you're coming in for pain, nervous system support, hormonal concerns, digestion, stress, or anything that feels chronic or layered.

 A Few Things Worth Knowing